School-of-Life-Project/Portal/planned features.md

 		- aim for full standards compliance if possible, but this may not be reasonably possible
 	- need to convert HTML5 -> XHTML via https://stackoverflow.com/questions/12092532/how-to-convert-html-to-valid-xhtml
 - make a Sigil plugin for adding Portal manifests to ePubs
-- make a Calibre plugin to turn a set of ePubs into a Course
+- make a Calibre plugin or basic python script to turn a set of ePubs into a valid Course
 - change course format:
 	- completable chapter manifest embedded within ePub metadata + 1 manifest file per course
 - make a script to convert various open-access textbooks into high-quality ePubs